 The Skin Cancer Foundation recommends using a water-resistant, broad-spectrum sunscreen with SPF 30 or higher.

-But even the best sunscreen is not 100% guarantee that you will not suffer any UVA or UVB radiation so it’s important that you follow additional precautions when heading outdoors.
+But even the best sun protection is not 100% guaranteed that you will not suffer any UVA or UVB radiation so it’s important that you follow additional precautions when heading outdoors.

 - Wear a wide-brim hat and UV-blocking sunglasses

 - Avoid being out in the sun during peak hours – between 10 am and 4 pm

 - Protect your skin with light layers of clothing